i-am-Krishna/payspaze-project/README.md

 With more time, I would enhance the PaymentButton component by adding comprehensive form validation, a loading indicator, and improved error handling for various scenarios.
 Integration with a real payment gateway and styling enhancements would be prioritized.
 Auto-focus on input fields and accessibility improvements would further refine user experience.
 Localization support and a user feedback mechanism would be implemented for broader reach and insight.
 I created Login page and add functionality for user signup and signin

+# Testing Different Scenarios

+PaymentApi.js defines a mock API response system for testing purposes.
+The mockApiResponse function simulates various API responses based on the provided status code.
+It returns a resolved promise for a successful response (200), and a rejected promise for client-side errors (400), unauthorized errors (401), or server-side errors (500).
+The default case handles unexpected status codes by simulating a server error.

+The sendPayment function uses this mockApiResponse to simulate sending a payment request.
+It includes a helper function, getRandomElement, to select a random status code from a predefined array, ensuring diverse testing scenarios.
+This approach is beneficial for testing how the application handles different API responses without relying on a live server.
+It allows developers to verify error handling and response management in a controlled environment, improving the reliability and robustness of the application before deployment.

 # Assumptions

  Assumptions included standardized API responses, basic validation sufficiency, predefined field options, intuitive and browser compatibility.
 These steps aim to bolster the component’s robustness, usability, and overall effectiveness.